ataberk-xyz/ataberk-xyz.github.io/_posts/2019-05-13-python-library-hijacking-eng.md

 - We can't change any line of this script.

 Okay, stop reading this post for a while.
-Just think about what we can do with this file for achieving to root privileges.
+Just think about what we can do with this file for achieving root privileges.

 It just seems like we can only execute it.